Aarhus University Seal

 • That a high academic level is maintained to provide the best possible basis for award of the PhD degree.

-The chairman must therefore:
+The chair must therefore:

 • Contact the other members immediately after receipt of the dissertation to distribute the responsibilities in the committee